-- In substitution for 6.2 (safety showers), the following clause will be applied.
-Clean up provisions are required which may be either: - fixed appliances (e.g. showers and eyewash stations) - single use apparatus (for example, disinfectant swabs, squeeze bottles).
+- In substitution for 6.2 (safety showers), the following clause will be applied: Clean up provisions are required which may be: - fixed appliances (such as showers and eyewash stations) - single use apparatus (such as disinfectant swabs, squeeze bottles).

-Note: Where safety showers and fixed eyewash facilities are in use they must comply with the requirements of 6.2.
+Note: Where safety showers and eyewash facilities are installed they must comply with the requirements of 6.2.

 The approach to clean up provisions must be unobstructed.